Waste heat: Biological

-Animals, including humans, create heat as a result of metabolism.
+Humans, like all animals, produce heat as a result of metabolism.
 In warm conditions, this heat exceeds a level required for homeostasis in warm-blooded animals, and is disposed of by various thermoregulation methods such as sweating and panting.
-Fiala et al. modelled human thermoregulation.

 Disposal

 Low temperature heat contains very little capacity to do work (Exergy), so the heat is qualified as waste heat and rejected to the environment.
 Economically most convenient is the rejection of such heat to water from a sea, lake or river.
 If sufficient cooling water is not available, the plant can be equipped with a cooling tower or air cooler to reject the waste heat into the atmosphere.
 In some cases it is possible to use waste heat, for instance in district heating systems.

 Uses

 Conversion to electricity

 There are many different approaches to transfer thermal energy to electricity, and the technologies to do so have existed for several decades.

 An established approach is by using a thermoelectric device, where a change in temperature across a semiconductor material creates a voltage through a phenomenon known as the Seebeck effect.

 A related approach is the use of thermogalvanic cells, where a temperature difference gives rise to an electric current in an electrochemical cell.

-The organic Rankine cycle, offered by companies such as Ormat, is a very known approach, whereby an organic substance is used as working medium instead of water.
+The organic Rankine cycle, offered by companies such as Ormat, is a very known approach, whereby an organic substance is used as working fluid instead of water.
 The benefit is that this process can reject heat at lower temperatures for the production of electricity than the regular water steam cycle.
 An example of use of the steam Rankine cycle is the Cyclone Waste Heat Engine.

 Cogeneration and trigeneration

 Waste of the by-product heat is reduced if a cogeneration system is used, also known as a Combined Heat and Power (CHP) system.
 Limitations to the use of by-product heat arise primarily from the engineering cost/efficiency challenges in effectively exploiting small temperature differences to generate other forms of energy.
 Applications utilizing waste heat include swimming pool heating and paper mills.
-In some cases, cooling can also be produced by the use of absorption refrigerators for example, in this case it's called trigeneration or CCHP (combined cooling, heat and power).
+In some cases, cooling can also be produced by the use of absorption refrigerators for example, in this case it is called trigeneration or CCHP (combined cooling, heat and power).

 District heating

 Waste heat can be used in district heating.
-Depending on the temperature of the waste heat and the district heating system, a heat pump must be used, to reach sufficient temperatures.
-An easy and cheap way to use waste heat in cold district heating systems, as these are operated at ambient temperatures and therefore even low-grade waste heat can be used without needing a heat pump at the producer side.
+Depending on the temperature of the waste heat and the district heating system, a heat pump must be used to reach sufficient temperatures.
+These are an easy and cheap way to use waste heat in cold district heating systems, as these are operated at ambient temperatures and therefore even low-grade waste heat can be used without needing a heat pump at the producer side.

 Pre-heating

 Waste heat can be forced to heat incoming fluids and objects before being highly heated.
-For instance outgoing water can give its waste heat to incoming water in a heat exchanger before heating in homes or power plants.
+For instance, outgoing water can give its waste heat to incoming water in a heat exchanger before heating in homes or power plants.